-The Newcomb Scholars Program selects twenty intellectually curious and motivated women each year to participate in an academically rigorous interdisciplinary learning and leadership experience.
-Together, the Scholars create a community of diverse thinkers, leaders, and activists, which challenges and empowers them to be innovative and compassionate leaders in the 21st century.
+The Newcomb Scholars Program selects twenty intellectually curious and motivated undergraduates each year to participate in an academically rigorous interdisciplinary learning experience about feminist leadership.
+Together, the Scholars create a community of diverse thinkers, leaders, and activists, which challenges and empowers them to be innovative and compassionate feminist leaders in the 21st century.

-The only small cohort honors program for Tulane University undergraduate women, Newcomb Scholars offers a unique opportunity to build scholarship and leadership skills.
+The only small cohort honors program for Tulane University undergraduates, Newcomb Scholars offers a unique opportunity to build feminist scholarship and leadership skills.

 Through this program, Newcomb Scholars will have the opportunity to:

-First-year women who are full-time students in Newcomb-Tulane Undergraduate College are eligible to apply to the Newcomb Scholars program during their first fall semester at Tulane University.
+First-year undergraduates who are full-time students in Newcomb-Tulane Undergraduate College are eligible to apply to the Newcomb Scholars program during their first fall semester at Tulane University.

 All Newcomb Scholars are required to enroll in the four Newcomb Scholars seminars and earn at least a B in each one.
 Each seminar is designed to provide Scholars with information and experience to prepare them for the independent research project.
-The seminars are also meant to create a strong community of interdisciplinary women leaders who learn from one another, support one another, and build confidence in the academic setting.
-All seminars meet on Tuesdays and Thursdays from 8 to 9:15 am.
+The seminars are also meant to create a strong community of interdisciplinary feminist leaders who learn from one another, support one another, and build confidence in the academic setting.
+Scholars take one seminar each academic year, and all seminars are meet on Tuesdays and Thursdays from 8:00 to 9:15 am.